jpoberhauser/jpoberhauser.github.io/_posts/2020-05-23-DeepLearningFlashcards.md

  * The first layers, (more general patterns) are close to a local min already, so went a small lr to not move around too much.

- * The later final layes have not been trained a lot on your specific task, so alerger lr is needed to get close to the minimum.
+ * The later final layes have not been trained a lot on your specific task, so a larger lr is needed to get close to the minimum.

 ## PCA